Plumsail/actions/source/flow/how-tos/sharepoint/how-to-share-sharepoint-sites.rst

-How to share a SharePoint site with external users in Microsoft Flow and Azure Logic Apps
+How to share a SharePoint site with external users in Power Automate (Microsoft Flow) and Azure Logic Apps
 =========================================================================================

-In this article, we will demonstrate how to create a Modern SharePoint site and share it with external users with help of Microsoft Flow.
+In this article, we will demonstrate how to create a Modern SharePoint site and share it with external users with help of Power Automate (Microsoft Flow).
 This approach works in SharePoint Online (Office 365).

 Let us imagine the following use case: we create a new project site and need to provide access to customers (external users) to it.